 Le Sidaner often painted from memory rather than directly on site and his subdued use of color applied in uneven brushstrokes add a poetic dreamy quality to his technical expertise.

-This painting depicts a canal in Grisors, a commune in Normandy, about 40 miles northwest of Paris on the river Epte.
+This painting depicts a canal in Gisors, a commune in Normandy, about 40 miles northwest of Paris on the river Epte.
 Le Sidaner painted this work in a Divisionist technique of applying pure color in large, broken strokes, often separated by areas of white or gray.
 Unlike the Impressionists, Le Sidaner preferred a restrained palette of delicately nuanced tones that evoke a mood of quiet mystery.
 His views of old canals, typically portrayed in a crepuscular or nocturnal light, and completely absent of figures, allude to the passage of time and a timeless eternity that exceeds the human life span.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.